dnlmoreno/VT_Model_for_LightCurves_Classification/README.md

 mlflow ui --backend-store-uri file:./results/ml-runs --host 0.0.0.0 --port 6006
 ```

-and you can open in your navigator:
+Then, open the following URL in your browser:

 ```bash
 localhost:6006